Sparadrap1101/Bot-MyBrute/README.md

 $ python3 mybrute.py
 ```

 When a brute needs to level up, you will receive the notification `{BruteName} - NEEDS TO LEVEL UP`, and the bot will go to the next Brute.
+Same if your brute wins a tournament, you will get this notification `{BruteName} - WINS A TOURNAMENT!
+HE CAN RANK UP!`.